-If you purchase a Countryside Alliance membership, make a donation, sign up for an event or buy something from our shop, we will usually collect:
+If you purchase a Countryside Alliance or The Countryside Alliance Foundation membership, make a donation, sign up for an E-lobby, sign up for an event or buy something from our shop, we will usually collect:

 Where it is appropriate we may also ask for:

-- Provide you with the services, products or information you asked for.
+- Providing you with the services, products or information you asked for

-- Administer your donation or support your fundraising, including processing gift aid.
+- Administering your donation or supporting your fundraising, including processing gift aid

 In addition, we may disclose your personal information to third parties in the event that we sell or buy any business or assets (in which case we will disclose your personal information to the prospective seller or buyer) or if we are under a duty to disclose or share your personal information in order to comply with any legal obligation or enforce or protect any contractual or other rights, property or safety of our members or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.